Giovanni Folci: Projects

 Upon his return to his parish in July 1919 he had the desire to commemorate the imprisoned and the fallen which his parishioners supported.
 To that end he decided to erect the Santuario del Prigioniero dedicated to the Blessed Sacrament in his parish to honor those fallen; this project was completed and was consecrated on 27 September 1925.
 In December 1925 he rested following a period of exhaustion.
 He later founded - next to that place - his religious congregation known as the Sisters Handmaids of Jesus Crucified on 29 November 1926 alongside several religious and priests.
 This order took several forms during his lifetime.
 In 1919 he founded a center for the education of children and at a later stage founded the Et in Terra Pax home for retreats for priests and others.

 He later bought at Santa Caterina di Valfurva an old hotel which he converted into a Casa Alpina for pre-seminarians and another at Villa di Santa Croce in Como which also acted as a retirement home for older priests.
 In 1950 he opened a home for the Spiritual Exercises and the Casa Gesù for the care of ill priests in Loano.
 It was also in 1950 that he travelled to Rome to celebrate the proclamation of the dogma of the Assumption of the Mother of God.
 Folci was successful in 1956 with the establishment of the San Pio X Pre-Seminario within the Vatican state which received approval from Pope Pius XII and was a venture that Monsignor Domenico Tardini also supported.
 Federico Tedeschini - the archpriest for the Vatican - also agreed with Folci's proposal.
 He and the students of the San Pio X Pre-Seminario met with Pius XII in Castel Gandolfo on 2 October 1952.

 He was present on 5 February 1957 at the bedside of his uncle (who was made a Monsignor in 1942) who died not long after Folci arrived.
-On 23 February 1960 he was appointed as the rector for the Santuario della Madonna del Soccorso in Ossuccio and was hospitalized in Milan in 1960 after suffering heart problems while in Albenga.
+On 23 February 1960 he was appointed as the rector for the Santuario della Madonna del Soccorso in Ossuccio and was hospitalized in Milan in 1960 after experiencing heart problems while in Albenga.